Azure-Samples/active-directory-dotnet-webapp-openidconnect/README.md

 Coming soon.

-## How This Sample Was Created
+## How To Recreate This Sample

 1. In Visual Studio 2013, create a new ASP.Net MVC web application with Authentication set to No Authentication.
 2. Set SSL Enabled to be True.
 Note the SSL URL.
-3. In the project properties, set the Project Url to be the SSL URL.
+3. In the project properties, Web properties, set the Project Url to be the SSL URL.
 4. Add the following ASP.Net OWIN middleware NuGets
 - NOTE:  For pre-release users, to find these NuGets you must add the AzureADWebStackNightly feed (http://www.myget.org/f/azureadwebstacknightly/) for the first two NuGets and the AspNetWebStackNightly feed (http://www.myget.org/f/aspnetwebstacknightly/) for the latter three NuGets.
 - Microsoft.IdentityModel.Protocol.Extensions